 Celebrity critics of the family, many of whom target Kim directly, reflect and encourage this profound dislike, denouncing them as stupid (Jon Hamm), whores (David Cross), or jokes that have gone on too long (Chelsea Handler).4 Much of this derision stems from the idea that the Kardashians have achieved their fame without merit.
 None of the Kardashians have trained as actors, writers, musicians, or entrepreneurs in any conventional way.
 And although they market their own line of clothing and all of the female family members model their respective brands, none have apprenticed or sought education as designers.5 The family is most often maligned as famous for being famous, and the dominant industry opinions on the Kardashians echo Barbara Walters, who, in a 2011 interview with the family, stated flatly, “You don’t have any, forgive me, talent.”6

-Despite the apparent novelty of the Kardashians’ rise to fame thanks to their mastery of new media platforms, disdain for ostensibly talentless celebrities and their conduits to fame has existed as long as there have been cultural critics to express their anxieties about pop culture.
+Despite the apparent novelty of the Kardashians’ stardom thanks to their mastery of new media platforms, disdain for ostensibly talentless celebrities and their conduits to fame has existed as long as there have been cultural critics to express their anxieties about pop culture.
 Frankfurt School thinkers like Theodor Adorno, Leo Löwenthal, and Walter Benjamin warned of the emptiness of mass culture and the mindless consumption that it encouraged.
 For German expats seeking refuge in the wake of Nazism, the lack of artistic value in so much of American pop culture looked like another slippery slope to groupthink and authoritarianism.
-Among other criticisms, mass production would rob art of its aura.7 Critics from the 1920s panned crooner Rudy Vallée in the 1920s as an effeminate fraud.8 Talkies would bring about the death of film, as would television a generation later.9 Rock and roll, heavy metal, and hip-hop have each weathered their time as the harbinger of society’s moral decay.10 The warnings about the popularity of the Kardashians may not amount to the social fear caused by Jerry Lee Lewis or N.W.A., but this celebrity family certainly elicits its fair share of pearl clutching and hand wringing about what they reflect regarding our current historical moment.
+Among other criticisms, mass production would rob art of its aura.7 Critics from the 1920s panned crooner Rudy Vallée as an effeminate fraud.8 Talkies would bring about the death of film, as would television a generation later.9 Rock and roll, heavy metal, and hip-hop have each weathered their time as the harbinger of society’s moral decay.10 The warnings about the popularity of the Kardashians may not amount to the social fear caused by Jerry Lee Lewis or N.W.A., but this celebrity family certainly elicits its fair share of pearl clutching and hand wringing about what they reflect regarding our current historical moment.